department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 concurrence:
 order: 1
 relatedlinks:
-  header: Other information about your benefits
+  - header: More information about your benefits
   links:
   - url: /life-insurance/manage-your-policy/
     title: Managing Your Policy
     description: Already have VA life insurance?
 Manage your policy online.
   - url: /life-insurance/disabled-and-terminally-ill/
     title: Claims for Disabled and Terminally Ill Policyholders
     description: If you become totally disabled or terminally ill, find out if you can get certain benefits.
 ---

 <div class="va-introtext">